The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 SoundCloud itself has the functionality to connect your Facebook, and other social profiles, to SoundCloud directly.
 The share button allows you to quickly and easily share your tracks and playlists on Facebook.

 Unfortunately, Facebook sometimes limits the ability to reach an abundance of fans simply through organic marketing.
-Using Facebook ads can expand your page’s reach and get you in front of more potential fans.
+Using Facebook ads for SoundCloud paid promotion campaigns can expand your page’s reach and get you in front of more potential fans.

-Facebook ads allow you to target the right audience by demographics and even narrowing it down to the type of music they like.
+With Facebook ads for SoundCloud paid promotion, you can target the right audience by demographics and even narrowing it down to the type of music they like.
 If you are going on tour, you can even target fans by location.

 Twitter is one of the most popular platforms for artists to promote their work.
 Not only do fans and musicians love Twitter, but Twitter loves SoundCloud.
 A few years ago, Twitter invested $70 million in SoundCloud, an integration that embeds SoundCloud plays right into the API.

-Twitter is a fantastic way to engage fans and build hype by retweeting their comments and following them as well.
+Twitter is one of the best SoundCloud promotional outlets because it’s a fantastic way to engage fans and build hype by retweeting their comments and following them as well.

 Twitter also lets you build a story through a string of Tweets.
 Twitter is an “in the moment” social media platform.
 People love live updates, behind the scenes, and random tweets from your everyday life.
 Aside from sharing and promoting your SoundCloud music, let your fans connect with you on a more personal level.